To participate in the WellU Program during the 2024/2025 plan year, complete the WellU requirements before July 1, 2024:

 - July 1 through December 31: Complete the General Health Assessment to participate and begin receiving the discount for the remainder of the current Plan Year.
-To participate and receive the discount for the next Plan Year, you must complete four WellU Wellness Activities before July 1st.
+To participate and receive the discount for the next Plan Year, you must also complete a dental cleaning and exam and three WellU Wellness Activities before July 1st.

 - April 1 through June 30: Complete the General Health Assessment to participate and receive the discount for the remainder of the current Plan Year and the next Plan Year.

-WellU Wellness Activity Options – Wellness & Integrative Health:
+WellU Wellness Activity Options – OSHER Center for Wellness & Integrative Health:

 WellU will pay the cost (all or part as shown below) of two services (excluding fitness classes).
 Employee pays fitness class fees and discounted WellU Member fees shown below.

-PEAK Health & Fitness Options – PEAK Health and Fitness is a partnership between the College of Health and the Office of Wellness and Integrative Health.
+PEAK Health & Fitness Options – PEAK Health and Fitness is a partnership between the College of Health and the OSHER Center for Wellness and Integrative Health.
 PEAK offers a variety of workshops and seminars, health assessment and fitness testing, continuing education opportunities, and employee fitness classes.